-Simon Gregory’s research interests are curriculum development, selection methodology and "value-added" in medical education.
+Simon Gregory’s research interests are curriculum development, selection methodology, "value-added" in medical education and quality of education, training and care and health outcomes and erformance.
 He is particularly interested in what makes a good doctor, how this can be identified, build upon and demonstrated to have been built upon.

 Simon is Director and Dean of Education and Quality (DDEQ), Health Education England (HEE), Midlands and East and HEE Lead for Primary and Community Care including General Practice and Dentistry.
 He also chairs the University of Cambridge Military Education Committee on behalf of the Vice Chancellor.
 He was previously the Postgraduate Dean East of England and before that GP Dean, East Midlands.